benswift/benswift.github.io/_posts/2021-11-11-the-role-and-value-of-cybernetics-today.md

-If you follow this blog, you'll know that I'm a [livecoder]({% link livecoding.md %})---I _code_ (i.e. write computer programs) to make music in a club setting with an audience that just wants to dance and have a good time.
+If you follow this blog, you'll know that I'm a [livecoder]({% link livecoding.md %})---I _code_ (i.e. write computer programs) to make music in a club setting with an audience that just wants to dance and have a good time[^niche].
+With the computer code, the thumping music, the dancing humans;
-With the computer code, the thumping music, the dancing humans; there's certainly a lot of different stuff going on, and so you might find watching a livecoder in action to be entertaining, or impressive, or bewildering, or all of the above.
-In this post I want to use some ideas from cybernetics to give you a sense for what it _feels like_ I'm doing when I do it, and then to look at all the things going on in a way which suggests ways to intervene to change the system for the better, that is, to find ways to put on a better show for the adoring crowds.
+there's certainly a lot of different stuff going on, and so you might find watching a livecoder in action to be entertaining, or impressive, or bewildering, or all of the above.
+Most of all, when you see/attend a livecoding gig for the first time, I bet that your initial feeling is one of _what is going on?_

+In this post I'm going to use some ideas from cybernetics to try and help you make sense of it---to help you understand for what it _feels like_ I'm doing when I do it.
+Then, we're going to use those ideas to think about ways to make livecoding even better, that is, to put on a better show for the adoring crowds.

+[^niche]:
+    It's a pretty niche activity, but there's an [international community](https://toplap.org) of us, and if you're interested then you can [follow me on twitter](https://twitter.com/benswift) to hear about upcoming gigs.

-## Livecoder as a system
+## Livecoder-in-the-club as a system

 Cybernetics is all about the looking at and reasoning about **systems** with _goals_, interacting with and connected to their _environment_ via _feedback